-1. Start by Listening and Make it Relevant
+1. Start By Listening and Making it Relevant

 For this reason, it is important to spend some time at the start of the project just learning about the office environment, understanding the process and listening to the kind of problems that are experienced.
 And finally – forget all the Japanese jargon (unless you are in Japan).
 It is a huge turn off everywhere, especially in the office.

 2. Understand the Key Office Value Streams

 Our approach to deploying Lean is usually to start by value stream mapping the key business processes and developing a future state and action plan to improve performance.
 The same approach works in the office.
 To sustain Lean it has to be seen to deliver results.
 The most significant improvements are going to occur when you improve the main processes occurring in the office and the way to do this is to identify these value streams and focus first on improving them.
 You will need to build the foundation tools like 5S, visual management, leader standard work and problem-solving will be needed, but if you focus on these first you might find that the gains are small and gradual and hard to sustain.
 I like to say that Lean is sustainable when it ceases to be an “improvement initiative” and just becomes “the things we need to do to get the results we have to get”.
 This means making improvements to the way everyday tasks are done, which means improving the key value streams in the office.

 3. Don’t Oversimplify